Top Trends Shaping Data Protection Strategies

 SaaS workload coverage: Customers are becoming aware of the gaps in the shared responsibility model used by cloud and SaaS providers where vendors typically will protect the infrastructure and uptime of the environments but provide limited coverage for the customer's actual data.
-Now, integrated protection of Office365 and G-Suite data with the ability to replicate the data between availability zones, cloud providers or even back to customers premises is a growing requirement.
+Now, integrated protection of Microsoft 365 and Google Wordspace data with the ability to replicate the data between availability zones, cloud providers or even back to customers premises is a growing requirement.

 Backup for containers: Data within containerized environments, such as Kubernetes or Tanzu, is often regarded as 'ephemeral' and not requiring protection.
 However, we are seeing that customers' actual implementation of these environments often results in containers that must be protected.
 Additionally, the container infrastructure and associated data needed to rebuild that environment quickly needs to be protected as these implementations move from the lab to production.

 Large network attached storage (NAS) protection: Protecting large unstructured data environments is not a new challenge, but the methods must evolve to keep pace with the explosive growth of these environments.
-Moving petabytes of unstructured data to a separate environment to deploy a true backup of that environment is difficult at best and cannot be accomplished with traditional network data management protocol for the largest datasets.
+Moving petabytes of unstructured data to a separate environment to deploy a true backup of that environment is difficult at best and cannot be accomplished with traditional Network Data Management Protocol (NDMP) for the largest datasets.
 Backup software vendors are looking to NAS platform integration to save time scanning filesystems and multiple proxy mounts to drive massive parallelism to accomplish the data movement.

 Primary storage integration: Storage platform integration isn't a new concept in the backup environment, but with massive datasets and growing requirements for automation and seamless integration to accomplish backups within an SLA, the industry is looking to backup application vendors to integrate with a variety of storage platforms to enable success.